Europe’s Elder Care Crisis Are We Prepared?

 References

 European Commission.
 (2022).
-European Care Strategy for caregivers and care receivers.
+A European care strategy for caregivers and care receivers.
 Brussels: European Commission.

-World Health Organization (WHO) Europe.
+World Health Organization.
 (2023).
 Providing access to long-term care for older people.
-Geneva: World Health Organization.
+Geneva: WHO.

-Joint Research Centre (JRC).
+Joint Research Centre.
 (2021).
 Demographic scenarios for the EU: 2021 edition.
 Luxembourg: Publications Office of the European Union.

 Cast Your Vote